 Dial by extension - If you enable this option, callers can connect with users in your organization by dialing their phone extension.
 Any online user or any user hosted on-premises using Skype for Business Server, is an eligible user and can be found with Dial by extension.
 (You can set who is and isn't included in the directory on the Dial scope page.)

-Users you want to make available for Dial By Extension need to have an extension specified as part of one of the following phones attributes defined in Active Directory or Azure Active Directory (See Add users individually or in bulk for more information.)
+Users you want to make available for Dial By Extension need to have an extension specified as part of one of the following phone attributes defined in Active Directory (and synchronized via Azure AD Connect) or Azure Active Directory.
+(See Add users individually or in bulk for more information.)

 The required format to enter the extension in the user phone number field can be one of the following formats:

 Example 1: Set-MsolUser -UserPrincipalName firstname.lastname@example.org -Phonenumber "+15555555678;ext=5678"

 If you want to use both the Dial by name and Dial by extension features, you can assign a dial key on your main auto attendant to reach an auto attendant enabled for Dial by name.
 Within that auto attendant, you can assign the 1 key (which has no letters associated with it) to reach the Dial by extension auto attendant.